jbracker/polymonad-proofs/README.md

   * `Polymonad.UniqueBinds`:
     Proof that bind-operations on the same type are unique, i.e., bind-operations with the same type have the same semantics.
-  * `Polymonad.MaybeList` and `Polymonad.MorphMonad`:
-    These and the submodules contain
-    ideas about the union of standard monads to polymonads by providing lifting functions between them (*WIP*).
 * **`Parameterized`**:
   Formalizations of different parameterized monads.
   * `Parameterized.IndexedMonad`: